-Sec.
-6-503.
+Section 6-504.
 Permit and Access Agreement Required.

-(a) No person shall construct, install, maintain, or perform any work in the public right-of-way related to a Communications Facility or any Tower, without first receiving a Permit and paying any applicable fee, as required under this Article.
+(a) No person shall construct, install, maintain, or perform any work in the public right-of-way related to a Communications Facility, Support Structure, or any Tower, without first receiving a Permit from the Village and paying any applicable fee, as required under this Article.
 No permit shall be issued until the applicant has entered into a Right-of-Way Access Agreement in a form approved by the Village, according to this Article.
-A permit shall not be required for ordinary maintenance and repair, as determined by the Village.
+A permit shall not be required for ordinary repairs or maintenance, as determined by the Village.
+A permit application shall be filed with the Village no later than seven (7) calendar days after a siting, modification permit, or other application has been filed with Montgomery County, Maryland for the same work.

-(b) The Right-of-Way Access Agreement shall set forth, at a minimum, the following: (a) the maximum term of the agreement and the bases for termination; (b) the scope of the authority; (c) the operator's maintenance obligations; (d) the operator's indemnification and insurance requirements; (e) emergency contacts and required response to emergencies related to facilities; and (f) the Village's right to access and inspect the operator's books and records.
+(b) The Right-of-Way Access Agreement shall set forth, at a minimum, the following: (a) the maximum term of the agreement and the bases for termination; (b) the scope of the authority; (c) the operator's maintenance obligations; (d) the operator's indemnification and insurance requirements; (e) emergency contacts and required response to emergencies related to facilities; and (f) the Village's right to access and inspect the operator's books and records and facilities located in the right-of-way.